Early Education and Support Division

 Attention: Program Directors of Child Care and Development Programs

-The CDD worked on developing Desired Results for over six years.
+The EESD worked on developing Desired Results for over six years.
 The new system was based on the 1997 California State Plan for Child Care and Development Fund Services that included the following three goals:

 - Develop desired results for children and families;